CGLIFE7/KronosDocs/docs/docs/tutorial/index.md

 ## WELCOME TO kRONOS!

-Select a page on the left to begin!
+Select a page on the left to begin!!